GoogleCloudPlatform/community/tutorials/setting-up-lamp/index.md

   + Select **Yes** to use `dbconfig-common` for database setup.
   + Enter a password for the phpMyAdmin application, and make a note of the password.

+After the installation, additional configuration is need as follows:

+1. Uncomment the below line by removing ';' in your server's php.ini

+      ;extension=mysqli

+2. Include phpmyadmin's configuration in your apache2.conf file by adding the following line.

+      Include /etc/phpmyadmin/apache.conf

+3. Restart apache

+      sudo systemctl restart apache2

 #### Test phpMyAdmin

 1. Browse to phpMyAdmin: